Riktam-Santra/mangadex_library/mangadex_library/README.md

 ## WARNING In progress library

-THe library is currently in an 'under development' state and therefore doesn't contain many of the features, they will be added in the future.
+The library is currently in an 'under development' state and therefore doesn't contain many of the features, they will be added in the future.
 At the current state of the library, it is able to:
- - Get login refrest and session tokens
+ - Get login refresh and session tokens
  - Search for Mangas
  - Get Manga thumbnails/covers
  - Retieve Manga pages